-The Endocrine Society appreciates increases to the NIH budget in recent fiscal years; however, the biomedical research community requires steady, sustainable increases in funding to ensure that the promise of scientific discovery can efficiently be translated into new cures.
-NIH grant success rates are predicted to remain close to historically low averages, meaning that highly
+The Endocrine Society appreciates increases to the NIH budget in recent fiscal years; however, the biomedical research community requires steady, sustainable increases across the biomedical research enterprise in funding to ensure that the promise of scientific discovery can efficiently be translated into new cures.
+Research budgets have been further stretched across NIH to drive research to help us address the COVID-19 pandemic, and emergency supplemental funds have not provided sufficient resources to advance necessary research on COVID-19 while also sustaining progress on other national priorities.

+Consequently, NIH grant success rates are predicted to remain close to historically low

-2 Torres, PJ, et al., The Journal of Clinical Endocrinology & Metabolism, jc.2017-02153.
+3 Torres, PJ, et al., The Journal of Clinical Endocrinology & Metabolism, jc.2017-02153.